Huotes/CommitMaker/README.md

 Chuck Norris sleeps with a pillow under his gun.

 Little known medical fact: Chuck Norris invented the Caesarean section when he roundhouse-kicked his way out of his monther's womb.

+Chuck Norris kills anyone that asks: 'Do you want fries with that?'.
+Because by now everyone should know that Chuck doesn't want fries with anything.
+Ever.